hypertrace/hypertrace/kubernetes/monitoring/README.md

 ```

 ### Misc
+Prometheus operator provides a collection of helm charts, grafana dashboards and prometheus rules
+which help in monitoring different components of deployment.
+Find more information [here](https://github.com/prometheus-community/helm-charts/).
+As an example,
-- kubernetes resources metrics can be derived by using kubelet metrics endpoints and [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics).
+- kubernetes resources metrics can be derived by using kubelet metrics endpoints and [kube-state-metrics](https://github.com/prometheus-community/helm-charts/blob/main/charts/prometheus/Chart.yaml).
-- kafka related metrics can be derived using [kafka-exporter-operator](https://github.com/danielqsj/kafka_exporter).
+- kafka related metrics can be derived using [kafka-exporter-operator](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus-kafka-exporter).